Manny27nyc/platform-management-docs/content/en/docs/getting_started_with_amplify_platform_management/navigation.md

 ## Top navigation

-The Amplify Platform includes the following menus and links in the top navigation:
+The {{% variables/platform_prod_name %}} includes the following menus and links in the top navigation:

 ![Platform top navigation](/Images/amplify_platform_navigation.png)